 JC admission requires an L1R5 aggregate of 20 or below, but competitive JCs have much lower cut-off points (COPs) — the student's O-Level results determine which JCs are accessible and which subject combinations are available.

-• Mid-tier JCs (ACJC, SAJC, CJC, TJC): COPs typically 8-12.
+- Mid-tier JCs (ACJC, EJC, SAJC, CJC, TJC): COPs typically 5-12.
 Strong students who narrowly missed top JCs perform well here.
 Most subject combinations are available

-• Other JCs (YIJC, MI, JPJC, EJC, ASRJC): COPs typically 12-20.
+- Other JCs (YIJC, MI, JPJC, ASRJC): COPs typically 12-20.
 These JCs serve a wider range of students.
 Academic support may be more structured, and some subject combinations may be limited

 Students whose L1R5 falls in the 14-20 range face a genuine choice: a JC where they may struggle academically versus a polytechnic course where they could excel.
 An L1R5 of 16-18 with weak Science grades, for instance, might indicate that a polytechnic engineering diploma (which teaches applied science progressively) is a better foundation than JC H2 Sciences.
-Under the SEC examination from 2027, the JC admission aggregate will be revised.
+Note: From the 2028 PSE onward, JC admission shifts to L1R4 (5 subjects, qualifying threshold of 16 points).
+Students in Sec 2 or below in 2025 should plan for the new system.
+Additionally, the SEC examination replaces O-Levels from 2027, though the JC vs polytechnic decision framework and preparation strategies remain fundamentally the same.

 Career and Salary Outcomes